Quick Links

 Homework

-Homework is set every Monday for all groups at KS3 and KS4 and is due in on the following Monday.
+Homework is set every Friday for all groups at KS3 and KS4 and is due on the following Friday.

 We mostly use online homework tasks.
 The tasks enable students to get immediate feedback on their progress as well as providing progress data to teachers.
-At both KS3 and KS4 we use Hegarty Maths.
-At KS3 we also use Timetable Rockstars and at KS4 Methodmaths.
-Timetable Rock Stars enables pupils to gain confidence using their multiplication tables.
-Methodmaths enables pupils to complete exam style GCSE papers to help prepare for final exams.
+In years 7-10 we use SPARX Maths which includes support videos, personalised questions and opportunities to practise times tables.

 Enrichment Opportunities in Mathematics